abbbi/nullfsvfs/README.md

 * replace simple_statfs call with real one, show free space of a directory that can be passed during kernel module load
 * return the size of the files with contents like /dev/zero

+* actually write data into memory in case file names match a given name or wildcard which could either be passed during module load, or by setting options via sysfs (see write-on-wildcard branch).
+Maybe you have to extract an archive with lots of files but you only want to keep certain ones.